 Explore UNESCO-listed Montréal, then embark the Ocean Explorer

 After breakfast you’ll check out of your hotel and board a motorcoach to Montréal, where you’ll enjoy a full-day tour of this UNESCO-listed City of Design, discovering the cultural heritage and cosmopolitan blend of old and new found all throughout this city.
 Old Montréal’s rich architectural and historical legacy are on full display throughout this comprehensive tour through the core of downtown, Golden Square Mile, and more.
-Along the way, you will visit the stunning Notre-Dame Basilica, a masterpiece of gothic architecture that dates back to 1824.
-You’ll also enjoy panoramic views of the city from two locations — Mont-Royal Park and Parc Jean-Drapeau — before enjoying a visit to a sugar shack and for a hearty, traditional lunch afterward.
+You’ll enjoy panoramic views of the city from two locations — Mont-Royal Park and Parc Jean-Drapeau — before enjoying a visit to a sugar shack and for a hearty, traditional lunch afterward.

 Following lunch, you’ll proceed to the port to embark your 5-star small ship, Ocean Explorer.
 Tonight, you’ll enjoy a welcome briefing on board the vessel, followed by a Welcome Dinner in the elegant shipboard dining room.